 Destroyman is sliced in half by Travis Touchdown in the first No More Heroes.
 This doesn't stop him from returning in the sequel (as two separate people with cybernetics replacing the missing halves).
 Also, Dr. Shake, Letz Shake's machine, survives being chopped in half and is revealed to be fully sentient in the second game.
 Suda confirmed that the machine is sentient and it's not Letz Shake, who died in the first game.

 Zigzagged with Dracula in the Castlevania series.
-He spent most of the series being defeated and resurrected over and over again, before finally being defeated offscreen in 1999... and then being reincarnated as Soma Cruz in Aria Of Sorrow.
+He spent most of the series being defeated and resurrected over and over again, before finally being defeated offscreen in 1999... and then being reincarnated as Soma Cruz in Castlevania: Chronicles of Sorrow.

 Not only this, it is hinted that Dracula gets stronger each time he returns.
 Still, given how hopeless the Belmont family's job seems, only one of them has tried to refuse the legacy bestowed on them and try not to fight him - he learned the hard way that he couldn't.